FreedomBen/breakout71/Readme.md

 - webgl rendering
 - enable export of gameplay capture in webview
 - endgame histograms could work as filters, when you hover a bar, all other histograms would show the stats of those runs only, without changing reference of categories
+- sound when ball changes color

 There are many possible perks left to implement :
+- offer next level choice after upgrade pick
+- 3 random perks immediately, or maybe "all level get twice as many upgrades, but they are applied randomly, and you aren't told which ones you have."
 - wrap left / right
+- wrap top / bottom : coins fall back from top of screen, ball flies to the top and comes back from the screen bottom ?
 - faster coins, double value
 - +1 upgrade per level but -2 choices
 - n% of the broken bricks respawn when the ball touches the puck